yangmigyeong/jasper2/_posts/2014-08-12-the-businessman-and-fisherman.md

 ---

+Please think that we are the Head of new technology development team of strategic planning office.

+And our professor, Yong-woo Cho is our CEO.

-We prepared the final presentaton for CEO Cho.
+We prepared the final presentaton for our product, independent music set-top box(MVP).

-And he said we are very good.

 Now you can see how we did it.

 Come here and see it.

+Thank you.

 https://www.youtube.com/watch?v=c_IGs0bamdo